FScociety/soerensc-web-hugo/content/work/coding/blender_addons/index.md

 ## [DynamicUV](https://github.com/FScociety/Dynamic-UV)

 {{< row >}}
-    {{< text align="right" >}}
+    {{< text >}}
 Inspirered by the 3dsMax dynamic UV Unwrapping modifiers I wanted to recreate this functionality in blender.
 So i created a box and a planar uv unwrapper in geometry nodes and wrote a wrapper script around them to add them to your object.
     {{< /text >}}
     {{< image src="media/dynamic_uv.webp" >}}
 {{< /row >}}